cms-ml/documentation/content/optimization/data_augmentation.md

 - There must be no unnecessary duplication of existing data, only by adding unique information we gain more insights.
 - Ensure the validity of the augmented data before using it in ML models.
 - If a real dataset contains biases, data augmented from it will contain biases, too.
 So, identification of optimal data augmentation strategy is important.
 So, double check your DA strategy.

-## Benefits of DA

-Among the many benefits that DA provides for the model training, the most notable ones are:

-- Improvement of model prediction precision
-- More training data for the model
-- Preventing data scarcity for state-of-the-art models
-- Reduction of over overfitting and creation of data variability
-- Increased model generalization properties
-- Help in resolving class imbalance problems in datasets
-- Reduced cost of data collection and labeling
-- Enabling rare event prediction

 ## Open challenges in Data Augmentation